 Kamado-jigoku was the next hell to be visited.
 Check out the “cooking pot” in the background of the photo!

 And I had to take this photo of these cute kids and the raccoon-turtle creature.
-And the ubiquitous basket of hard-boiled eggs.

 The next hell was Shiraike-jigoku which was surrounded by a nice Japanese garden.